shannonweir/unitconverter/README.md

 1. Docker
 2. Maven

-# Steps to run Online Registration Server
+# Steps to run unit coverter server
 1. Pull the project
 2. Make sure you have docker installed.
 You can check this, using the following command: 'docker -v'
 3. Open cmd